Canadian Grand Prix: Wildlife

 In the weeks leading up the Grand Prix, city officials trap as many groundhogs as they can in and around the race course, and transport the animals to nearby Île Ste-Helene.
-Nonetheless, in 1990, Alessandro Nannini struck a gopher on the track which damaged his tire.
-In 2007, a groundhog disrupted the practice session of Ralf Schumacher.
+Nonetheless, in 1990, Alessandro Nannini struck a groundhog on the track which damaged his tire.
+In 2007, Ralf Schumacher narrowly missed one during a practice session.
 On race day itself, Anthony Davidson had been running in third until he struck a groundhog, initially thought to be a beaver, which forced him to pit and repair the damage to his front wing.
-In 2008, a groundhog crossed the track at the hairpin in the second practice session but luckily did not disrupt the session.
+In 2008, a groundhog crossed the track at the hairpin in the second practice session but did not disrupt the session.
 In 2018, Romain Grosjean struck a groundhog in the second practice session on the approach to turn 13, damaging his front wing.
 In 2022, Nicholas Latifi hit a groundhog in the third practice session in the braking zone of turn 8.
-In 2025, Lewis Hamilton, a well-known animal lover, felt devastated after running over a groundhog on the 13th lap of the race, leaving a hole in the floor of his SF-25 car.
+In 2025, Lewis Hamilton said he was "devastated" after running over a groundhog on the 13th lap of the race, leaving a hole in the floor of his SF-25 car.
+In 2026, Alex Albon struck a groundhog in the turn 6-7 chicane which sent his car offline and into the wall, causing enough damage to prevent him taking part in qualifying for the sprint race.